Overview

 Step 3: Write Net Ionic Equations

-When ions are involved in a reaction (precipitation, acid-base neutralization), the net ionic equation removes spectator ions โ those present in solution but not actually participating in the chemical change โ revealing the reaction's true nature more clearly than the full molecular equation.
+When ions are involved in a reaction, precipitation or acid-base neutralization being the common cases, the net ionic equation removes spectator ions.
+These are ions present in solution but not actually participating in the chemical change, and stripping them out reveals the reaction's true nature more clearly than the full molecular equation does.

 The Net Ionic Equation Calculator identifies and removes spectator ions automatically from a full ionic equation.